 How to choose the best senior living option

 If you or your loved one are ready to discuss senior living options, keep reading.
-This article will give you the basics on 11 different senior housing options and tell you what kind of people choose them.
+This article will give you the basics on 11 different options for senior living and tell you what kinds of people choose them.

 From at-home care to senior apartments, people have many options for independent senior living.

 Aging in place means that a senior will keep living in their current home (stay in place).
 They can modify their current home to address any mobility issues, and they can work with home health care professionals to get assistance where needed.